JDevlieghere/InTeXration/docs/user_manual.md

 ## .intexration
 InTeXration uses the `.intexration` file from the root of your repository to build en compile latex files.
-This file is basically and `ini`-file and should look like this.
+This file is basically and `ini`-file and  could look like this.

 ```ini